 19 Mistakes Patients Make (or their Doctors make for them!)

 Below are the most common mistakes patients, or their doctors, make when a switch has been made to desiccated natural thyroid (NDT)…or when you are working to improve your hypothyroid state.
 It’s all based on our experiences.

 - STICKING WITH TOO LOW A DOSE.
-For a myriad of reasons, this happens often and will make you feel even more hypo due to feedback loop suppression.
+For a myriad of reasons, this happens often for those on NDT or even T3-only and will make you feel even more hypo due to feedback loop suppression.
 Have one of these been true of you?

 a) being held on a starting dose longer than two weeks (such as one grain, 1 1/2 grains or less)

 b) being bound by the directives of a TSH-obsessed doctor.
 The TSH lab test only keeps you sick.